 But that evening, another party begins.
 These people just don’t stop!
-The celebratory atmosphere is contagious and it doesn’t take too long to grab another drink and jump right back into all the fun.
+The celebratory atmosphere is contagious and it doesn’t take too long to grab another free cerveza from the campground bar and jump right back into all the fun.

-If You Go to the Haro Wine Fight Haro Spain 2018:
+If You Go to the Haro Wine Festival 2019: